Scientific Name

 How to Grow and Care

-Aichrysons grow as understory plants in the endemic laurel and pine forests of the Canary Islands and prefer to grow in slightly shaded moist soil with plenty of humus.
-They tolerate a cold, frost-free winter kept fairly dry.
-Some species are annuals or biennials, but the shrubby perennials also need to be re-started from cuttings on a regular basis to be at their best.
+Aichrysons grow as understory plants in the endemic laurel and pine forests of the Canary Islands.
+They prefer to grow in slightly shaded, moist soil with plenty of humus.
+If kept fairly dry, they tolerate a cold, frost-free winter.
+Some species are annuals or biennials, but the shrubby perennials must also be re-started from cuttings regularly to be at their best.
 Many species produce volunteer seedlings around themselves after flowering.

-These succulents are very tolerant of mixed conditions and will tolerate considerable shade as well as full sun.
+These succulents tolerate mixed conditions and will tolerate considerable shade and full sun.
 Given the right conditions, these plants will provide an incredible show of yellow flowers.
-Grow these plants hard with very little fertilizer because they can flower themselves to death.
+Grow these plants hard with little fertilizer because they can flower themselves to death.
 Aichrysons have a very structural trunk and make excellent bonsai subjects.

-In winter, they require a rather sunny spot inside at moderate, cool temperatures.
+They require a rather sunny spot inside at moderate, cool temperatures in winter.
 If they become too large, plants can be cut back.
 Cuttings will easily root within a few days.
 These ornamental dwarf plants are excellent pot plants and thrive in any partially shaded spot at cool temperatures, e.g., on a window sill.

 Learn more at How to Grow and Care for Aichryson.